rchavp/Portchain/README.md

     * Once functions are more atomic, make sure they are covered by unit tests.
     * Identify the domains and bottom conditions of the pure functions and add a unit tests accordingly (if possible).
     * Enhance exception handling to be comprehensive and to fit within the logic flow, logging, healthchecks, etc.
 3. Finally, I ran the tests and the whole project.
 Only after that then I focused on performance improvements.
+If there is an obvious performance issue I will address it here:
+    * Performancewise the only bottleneck that I decided to fix was the concurrency of the api calls.
+Not all of them have to run sequencially, in fact, each api call per vessel can run independently from each other asynchronously.
+For this purpose I used a simple Promise.all to trigger all api calls at once and then waited for all of them to be resolved.
+A potential problem arises whereby now we may have too many api calls at the same time.
+We can remediate this by using a library to pool the amount of promises that can run at any given time, hence making sure we have a sensible number.
+However I didn't have time to properly hook up this.
-If there is an obvious performance issue I will address it here.
-In this particular test I didn't do much as I didn't feel the performance was bad at all.
+For this particular test I didn't do much more as I didn't feel the performance was bad at all.
 However, for a real life project, I **will definitely** consider all external systems that would be linked to this, as well as running environments, runtimes, etc. Only then, and coupled with sensible guidelines (peferably benchmarks or any empiric metrics) I will then consider refactoring the code to accomodate for performance.
 Refactoring good and readable code for performance is a noble task that can also backfire.
 And this may not be avoidable.
 However I consider it as having a tendency to create technical debt as well as increasing the maintenance load, so I'm mindful about it.

 ---

 **Final note**: *I made my best to adhere by the goals and constraints of the test as it was described.
 However, I need to point out that unlike some project that I will do in real life, the challenge presented here may have a slighly different tint to my usual work.
 What I mean by this is that in this exercise the* **journey** *is as important as the* **goal**, *because this is a showcase of not only me achieving a goal that would make me proud based on requirements, along with normal side tasks like simple docs and such.
-For this test I* **also** *needed to make sure to leave breadcrumbs and empirical evidence that under notmal circumstances I would not consider adding in as they may be overkill or too academic (for example the length and the nature of this entire README).
+For this test I* **also** *needed to make sure to leave breadcrumbs and empirical evidence that under normal circumstances I would not consider adding in as they may be overkill or too academic (for example the length and the nature of this entire README).
 In short, some of the things I did (and even some I didn't) were meant to help you assess my test, but these decisions may have been a bit different if this had been a real life problem with a very well defined surrounding context.*